RedisLabs/redislabs-docs/content/connect/upgrade.md

     curl -k -s -u "<CLUSTER_USER>:<CLUSTER_PASSWORD>" https://<CLUSTER_HOST>:<CLUSTER_API_PORT>/v1/actions/${action_uid}
     ```

-    This endpoint returns `complete` when installation is finished.
+    This request returns `complete` when installation is finished.

     Use the admin console to verify that the RedisGears update is available to your cluster